My Story in a Nutshell

 Nondual embodiment?
 There was a time when I had no concept of what this meant.
 I was a kid raised in trauma, a young adult with no identity, I had a life with no meaning.
 At the age of 25, I came to a choice point in my life, “Leave my life and end my suffering?,” or “What if I just tried?
 Tried to figure it out, the meaning of all of this suffering?”
 In that one moment, I decided I would try one more time.

-My starting point was two books, The Road Less Travelled, and The Courage to Heal.
+My starting point was two books, The Road Less Traveled (M. Scott Peck) and The Courage to Heal (Ellen Bass & Laura Davis).
 I read these books and felt hope for the first time since I could remember.
 I don’t know that I understood what I was reading, I just knew that in these two books, life was different and better than I could have imagined.

 I met my first teacher, someone who began to validate my experiences, insights, intelligences, and knowing’s were real.
 He took an interest in me asking me questions about all sorts of things and genuinely wanted to know what I thought.
 It had been years, if ever, that someone had been so interested to ask me anything.
 Of course, I expected he had some motive.
 He wanted something from me I just had to wait to figure out what the string or hook would be.
 Yet, it never came, no string, just interest.

-I had a knowing that I needed an education.
-I needed to find a way to create structure in my life where I had none.
+I had an instinct that I needed an education.
+I had to find a way to create structure in my life where I had none.
 I was disorganized, could not manage money, my self-care, time meant nothing to me nor did boundaries.
 I knew that going to school would teach me things like how to finish something, how to meet a deadline, and how to think.
 I needed to learn how to think.

-But I needed to start with very little expectation, one thing at a time.
-The first class, my only goal was to finish the class having shown up to each session.
-I got a C in this basic English Composition class.
+But I had to start with very little expectation, one thing at a time.
+The first college class, my only goal was to finish the class having attended each session.
+I received a C in this basic English Composition class.
 I did not understand the homework.
 I did not write enough.
 I didn’t have anything else to write.
 I asked questions and still didn’t understand.
 But I succeeded in finishing the class having shown up each session.
 This meant more to me than any grade.
 I had set a goal and met it.
 It was life changing.

-I spent another couple years learning to finish what I start.
-All of the undone projects I had started and thrown to the side, I picked up and finished.
+I spent another couple years learning to finish all my strewn about unfinished projects.
+All of the projects I had started and thrown to the side, I picked up and finished.
 I learned to have boundaries--a beginning, middle, and end.
 This taught me to emotionally tolerate challenging situations, to take responsibility for myself and what I owned.
 I learned self-respect.

-I continued school, I began meditation, I went to Alcoholics Anonymous because I heard there was strength and learning there.
+I continued school, I began meditation, I went to several "Anonymous" programs because I heard there was strength and learning there.
 I learned a lot sitting there listening to many stories that sounded like my own.

-Fast forward to age 43, having worked hard with many different healing modalities over the years, seeking to experience myself—to know myself.
+Fast forward to age 43, I had worked hard to face myself and my issues, learned many different healing modalities, all seeking to experience myself—to know myself.
 I had the most incredible experience of waking up one day, feeling myself.
 It was ecstatic or so ordinary.
 No worry, no depression, no suspicion, no thinking this would be another day just to get through.
 The fog was gone!
 I just felt…myself!

 Ah, so this is nondual embodiment.
 This is healing.
 I was in my body, and it felt like me.
 The splits were gone.
 I was connected to my core.
 I know what I know, and I know what I need.
 It was remarkable and the hard, nearly impossible work, had been worth it.